 - 150 g chestnut mushrooms sliced

-- 2 cloves garlic crushed or chopped finely
+- 2 cloves garlic crushed, grated or finely chopped

-- Put a splash of oil in the base of a wide frying pan and add the finely chopped onion.
-Sweat, with a lid on, for approximately 5 minutes, until the onion has softened but not started to go brown.
+- Put the oil in the base of a wide frying pan and add the finely chopped onion.
+Cook on a low heat, with a lid on, for approximately 5 minutes, until the onion has softened but not started to brown.

 - While the mushrooms are browning, cook the pasta according to packet instructions / your preferences.

 - When the mushrooms are ready add a splash of sherry or wine and bubble for a minute.
 Then add the cream and bring to a gentle bubble.
 Season with salt and pepper, then add the chopped parsley and stir to mix together.

 - When the sauce is ready, drain the pasta and tip it into the creamy sauce along with a few splashes of the cooking water.
 Stir to combine.

 - Serve scattered with lots of grated parmesan, a few twists of black pepper and a sprinkle of parsley.